What to do with abandoned goods on strata common property

 Under the model rules, Model rule 1.2 prohibits the storage of flammable liquids and dangerous substances, while rule 4.1 prevents an occupier to obstruct the lawful use and enjoyment of common property.
 Like QLD laws, there are no procedures under the Act that outlines what the procedures the committee can do to remove abandoned goods of common property.

-If you’d like to find out more on removing abandoned goods and dealing with your neighbours, download our free Community Living guide on managing disputes.
+If you’d like to find out more on removing abandoned goods and dealing with your neighbours, download your free Community Living guide on managing disputes.
 Or for a consultation to review your by-laws by our Kemps Petersons Legal team, click here.
-Alternatively, if you could like to find our updates to your state’s laws and regulations, visit our legislation page.